 Stevens is the original water level measurement instrumentation company with the introduction of the widely known chart recorders introduced in 1911.
 Today, Stevens offers a wide selection of water level measurement sensors including robust ceramic pressure sensors, shaft encoders, acoustical sensors, and visual reference staff gages.
 Stevens still offers the low-powered, mechanical chart recorders for long-term uninterrupted, real-time chart of water level.

-Pressure sensors like the SDX perform liquid level measurement by having the sensor submerged at a fixed level under the water surface.
+Pressure sensors like Smart PT perform liquid level measurement by having the sensor submerged at a fixed level under the water surface.
 The pressure sensor measures the equivalent hydrostatic pressure of the water above the sensor diaphragm, using this to calculate the total liquid depth.
 This function of a pressure sensor can be compared to “weighing the water”.
 Pressure sensors are ideal for ground and surface water level applications.

-Cost-effective and reliable, compact groundwater logging sensors like the Van Essen Mini-Diver provide accurate and reliable long-term measurements of water levels, temperature, and conductivity—essential data needed for effective water resource management, environmental remediation, mine dewatering, and slope stability.
+Cost-effective and reliable, compact groundwater logging sensors like the Van Essen TD-Diver provide accurate and reliable long-term measurements of water levels, temperature, and conductivity—essential data needed for effective water resource management, environmental remediation, mine dewatering, and slope stability.

 All Diver sensors have a 3 year warranty, up to 10 years battery life, and can be used from 300 m below to 5000 m above sea level.